Euchie23/SquidStock/notebooks/Biomass_Forecasting/README.md

 # 🌊 Ocean Dynamics — Environmentally Driven Biomass Simulation (warming scenarios)

-This notebook expands the *SquidStock* analytical series by linking **Illex argentinus** population dynamics to environmental variability and climate scenarios.
-Using an **Environmentally Dependent Surplus Production Model (EDSPM)**, this module quantifies how sea temperature and primary productivity shape biomass growth, stability, and resilience under both baseline and warming conditions.
+This module implements an **Environmentally Dependent Surplus Production Model (EDSPM)** to show how *Illex argentinus* biomass responds to environmental variability (SST & chlorophyll-a) and a moderate warming scenario.
+Analysis focuses on **January–June** (20-year dataset) — the most consistent seasonal window.

 It integrates insights from **CPUE-based models (Module 2)** and moves toward **ecosystem-aware simulation**, forming a key bridge between fishery-dependent and environment-driven population indicators.